 Our decision in Step 3 is one that needs constant renewal and affirmation.
 I think of it as a imperfect movement towards willingness not willfulness … a movement toward the pain, uncertainty and hard work that I used to move away from, an experience (perhaps a ‘with God’ knowing) of the true freedom that comesContinue reading “Humility Heals Our Pain – Twelve & Twelve Step 7”

 As many of you know, Allen Berger is a leader in Emotional Sobriety.
 His book 12 Essential Insights For Emotional Sobriety is featured prominently in the Emotional Sobriety section of the gugogs.org website.
 He is a Gestalt therapist with over 50 years of sobriety.
-I found this video very helpful on a topic I believe all of us canContinue reading “Living Life On Life’s Terms – Emotional Sobriety Video By Allen Berger”
+I found this video very helpful on a topic I believe all of us canContinue reading “Living Life On Life’s Terms – Emotional Sobriety Video/Transcript By Allen Berger”